|Inventing Shakti - A New Technology for Spiritual process.|

 It featured a segment filmed in a Canadian Neuroscience Laboratory.
-A man was shown wearing a motorcycle helmet and a blindfold.
+A man was shown wearing a motorcycle helmet - the "God Helmet" and a blindfold.
 He described his experience by saying that he felt himself to be in infinite black space with a tiny point of light, very very bright, at the center.
 Now, I was really excited.

 I knew that I was being shown an experiment, and that all experiments are guided by theories.
 Beside myself with excitement, I stood up and kept watching the documentary.